 UR® Codes: Revolutionizing Biometric Identity Verification with Security and Privacy at the Forefront

-UR Codes - the UR stands for "You Are" - are cryptographically signed, biometrically bound protocols linking individuals to their physical and digital credentials.
+UR Codes - allow you to prove who "You Are" - and the protocol creates a cryptographically-signed, biometrically-bound linking individuals to their physical and digital credentials.
 Government and law enforcement agencies can leverage this technology to enhance their identity verification processes.
-Since UR Codes are built on global QR code standards, they can be scanned with any commonly available device equipped with a camera (smartphone, laptop, kiosk), making them easy to integrate into existing systems.
+Since UR Codes are encoded by global QR code standards, they can be scanned with any commonly available device equipped with a camera (smartphone, laptop, kiosk), making them easy to integrate into existing systems.

 To introduce UR Codes to the biometrics community, Geoff Slagle, Executive Vice President for Digital Identity at FaceTec, will present at IDGA’s Biometrics for Government & Law Enforcement event this December 10-11 in Washington, DC.
 Before the event, Geoff sat down with IDGA to discuss where UR Codes fit into the future of identity verification and how FaceTec ensures personal data privacy.